Distracted Driving Kills More Americans Each Day

 And now there’s news that confirms another suspicion.
-Vehicle infotainment systems may also play a part in increasing distracted driving – again, according AAA.
-“A lot of tasks, like texting and navigation have high visual demand,” explains David Strayer, a psychology professor at the University of Utah; which conducted the survey for AAA.
+Vehicle infotainment systems may also play a part in increasing distracted driving – again, according to AAA.
+“A lot of tasks, like texting and navigation, have high visual demand,” explains David Strayer, a psychology professor at the University of Utah; which conducted the survey for AAA.
 He also helps us understand the three types of driver distraction: visual, manual, and cognitive.
 “With visual, you’re taking your eyes off the road.
 Manual means taking your hands off the wheel; while cognitive distraction is essentially taking your mind off what you’re doing (and sensing) behind the wheel.”

 But you can avoid being a victim when you’re driving (or walking) in New York City.
 Don’t count on the other driver to not be distracted.
-Take charge yourself.
+Take charge of yourself.
 Keep alert.
 And almost every other vehicle is some sort of delivery vehicle – likely driven by someone who’s distracted and/or in a hurry.

 Whether you were, or a family member was, injured due by a distracted drover – private citizen or behind the wheel of a commercial delivery vehicle; you may be entitled to full benefits and compensation.
 Know your rights and get the answers you deserve.

 The attorneys at Kalra Law Firm are dedicated to getting all accident victims the compensation they deserve.
 Call our office now to speak with one of our experienced distracted driving accident lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 If you have any questions about your distracted driving accident, call our New York City and Queens Construction accident lawyers today at (718) 897-2211. www.unionlawyer.com